bjuppa/laravel-blog/README.md

 3. Edit the published configuration file `config/blog.php` to setup your desired blogs and their options.

     Configurations may be changed later and more blogs can be added etc.
-    Just remember that permalinks and generated entry id's should ideally be kept constant after a blog has been published to avoid broken feeds and links for your audience.
+    Just remember that permalinks and generated entry IDs should ideally be kept constant after a blog has been published to avoid broken feeds and links for your audience.

     The service provider handles registration of routes to all configured blogs.